lukas-blecher/Blender-DEXTR/README.md

 ### Blender
 Finally, I've compiled an Add-on for Blender 2.7.x to extract the tracking data and saves it as a .csv file.
 To use it you just need to go to `File > User Preferences > Add-ons` and press `Install Add-on from File...`.
 Next choose the python file `export_tracks_blender.py`.

-There is now the new option `Movie clip Editor > Tools Panel > Solve > Export tracks` in Blender.
+After activation there is the new option `Movie clip Editor > Tools Panel > Solve > Export tracks` in Blender.

 I recommend using an `Dilate/Erode`-node with `Feather` in the `Node Editor` with a negative distance.